 3. Trained employees have higher production standards

 Of course, getting work done quickly loses its impact if it isn’t done properly.

 Employees who are well trained are more likely to produce higher-quality output the first time around, thereby minimizing mistakes.
-This creates less wasted time in rework and customers delighted with quality, reliable goods and services.
+This creates less wasted time in rework and customers who are delighted with the quality, reliable goods and services.